nprapps/bestpractices/javascript.md

 When possible, use destructuring to pull out properties from an object or array, especially when there are multiple variables being assigned.

-Likewise, when creating objects, it's preferable to name your variables to match the object and assign them using the literal shorthand (e.g., `var text = "hello, world"; var obj = { text };`).
+Likewise, when creating objects from existing values, it's preferable to name your variables to match the object and assign them using the literal shorthand (e.g., `var text = "hello, world"; var obj = { text };`).

 Use spread instead of `Function.apply` when calling a function with multiple arguments, as it's more readable and doesn't have concerns about assigning the context object.
 You can also use the object spread instead of `Object.assign()` for combining objects, as it avoids accidentally mutating the initial merged object.
 Likewise, use `...rest` for functions that can take variable arguments instead of using the `arguments` object directly.